vars1ty/Linux-Fixes/README.md

 Yes if the application is either from Flatpak and doesn't have read permissions for the file, **or** if the application simply just does not want to run on Wayland at all.

-**For Flatpak applications to even run properly on Wayland, use Flatseal and remove the X11 Display Server permissions and only allow it to access Wayland.**
+**For Electron Flatpak applications to even run properly on Wayland, use Flatseal and remove the X11 Display Server permissions and only allow it to access Wayland.**
 **Below is an example for Librewolf**

 ![image](https://user-images.githubusercontent.com/54314240/184984454-adffaf8a-e94e-4b67-bf18-6a1cd095e350.png)
-## Screensharing on WebCord via NVIDIA, Wayland
-Not possible as of right now (IIRC).
 ## Stremio has weird colors on Wayland
 In my case, I can't even run Stremio on Wayland without it suffering from issues.
 So instead, run it in XWayland for now.